hiepyeuh/nevron/docs/quickstart.md

 MEMORY_BACKEND_TYPE=qdrant
 ```

-### 4. Configure Agent Personality
+### 4. Configure Nevron's Personality

-Setup the personality, goals and rest time of the agent depending on your needs.
+Setup the personality, goals and rest time of your agent depending on your needs.

 In `.env`:
 ```bash